frankfomin/frankfomin/README.md

 ## Hello there 👋

-I'm Frank, a hobby developer from Sweden 🇸🇪
+I'm Frank, a junior developer from Sweden 🇸🇪

 What I love most about programming is that you can build almost anything you can imagine from simple ideas to fully working products.